get-convex/aggregate/README.md

 // within a mutation, add values to be aggregated await aggregate.insert(ctx, key, id);
-// if you want to use `.sum` to aggregate sums of values, insert with a summand await aggregate.insert(ctx, key, id, summand);
+// if you want to use `.sum` to aggregate sums of values, insert with a sumValue await aggregate.insert(ctx, key, id, sumValue);
 // or delete values that were previously added await aggregate.delete(ctx, key, id);
 // or update values